deanmarano/dean-is/public/posts/data-types.md

 When you have information you want to store on a computer, we call that information _data_.

-To describe data better, we group different types of data into _data types_.
+To describe data better, we group data by it's different types.

 ## Boolean
 * Description:  The basis for computing, and the smallest indivisible piece of information.
 * Values: `true` `false`
-* Also called: bit
+* Also called: bit (8 bits is a byte!)

 ## Character
 * Description:  An individual letter